henriqueleng/shite/README.md

     ./build.sh post

-It will ask by a title, create the file, put the actual date on it and open your editor, so you start writing.
+It will ask by a title, create the file, put the actual date on it and open your editor (set by the $EDITOR enviroment variable).

-Use this command because it will generate the correct format.
+You should use this command to blogpost, because it will generate the correct format and put all the infos shite needs.

-Then when you build, it will create a index in the $BLOGDIR with a list of all your posts.
+Then build it, it will create a index in the $BLOGDIR with a list of all your posts.

 To build the whole site type: